 The backplane connector is made to standard ATCA layout in zones 1 and 2.
-Zone 3 is populated with five MTP/MPO connectors that connect onto a RTM with hermaphroditic blind-mate shrouds (MTP-CPI).
-L1(Calo) specific clock and control signals might be allocated in zone 2.
+Zone 3 is populated with four MTP/MPO connectors that connect onto a RTM with hermaphroditic blind-mate shrouds (MTP-CPI).

 5.4 Interfaces to external systems